dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 takes a Sparrow shot at it, missing by the narrowest of margins.)

 During the evening we also receive some encouraging intelligence about the coup.
-It’s not dead after all!
+It’s not dead after all\!
 It seems to be making good headway, and causing all sorts of mobilization delays for the Turks.
 The commander makes sure to praise the efforts of his comrades in the political warfare directorate, just as the zampolit is walking by…